 Parameter Description Management Host This field configures the management host.
 Apply Click this button to take effect the settings.
 Refresh Click this button to begin configuring this screen afresh.
-Management Host List

-No. This field displays a sequential number for each management host.
+Management Host List No. This field displays a sequential number for end host.
+List This field displays a sequential number for each management host.
 Management Host This field displays the management host.
 Action Click the Delete button to remove the specified entry.